clfougner/MouseExomeSequencing/README.md

 Java is required for almost all frameworks listed, and can be downloaded [here](https://java.com/en/download/).
 All work presented here is running Java version 1.8.

 ####HTSJDK
 High Throughput Sequencing Java Development Kit (HTSJDK) is is a Java API for high throughput sequencing data formats and can be downloaded [here](http://samtools.github.io/htsjdk/).
-HTSJDK is most required in order to use Picard.
+HTSJDK is required in order to use Picard.
 All work presented here is using HTSJDK version 2.0.1.

 ####Apache Ant
 Ant is required for building HTSJDK, and can be downloaded [here](http://ant.apache.org/).
 All work presented here is using Ant version 1.9.6.